WAR Paper 1 LONDON INTELLIGENCE REPORT 1940

 II

-During my time in Liverpool (2003-2017) I remember a chilling article about a Nazi Directive that had been made public.
-Whilst the intention was to occupy Southern Britain below a line drawn across the islands from the Wash on the South East Coast to the Severn Estuary on the West Coast - it being suggested that everything above that line would be akin to Vichy France - the intention had been to lay siege to Liverpool on the North west Coast of England and upon Edinburgh, the Capital City of Scotland.
+During my time in Liverpool (2003-2017) I remember a chilling article about a Nazi Directive declassified and released.
+In the 1970s I remember reading books about the invasion, and historians warmed to the premise that the intention, was to only occupy Southern Britain below a line drawn across England from the Wash on the South East of East Anglia to Severn Estuary on the West Coast at Gloucester, suggesting that everything above that line would be akin to Vichy France.
+I remember my father’s reaction, given that we all lived in Cheltenham.
+My parents had a practical view.
+Do not waste time on conjecture, ‘what ifs, Ken!’
+Good advice.

 Earlier this week, I read pages 471-472 of Rowland White’s outstanding History of the De Havilland Mosquito and of the Occupation and Liberation of Denmark.